 Amazon KDP Select gives you the opportunity to sell exclusively on Amazon for a 90-days period.
 During this time you earn royalties after the Kindle Unlimited downloads ($2 per book) and you can select five days on which your book is available for free.
 You are right to wonder why ‘free’ is such a magic word: because your free downloads also count into your rankings, which can give you a real boost and pop you to the top of the category.

 But exclusivity has its price: while your book is only available through Amazon, you might lose your potential customers from other countries where Amazon doesn’t have the biggest share of the market.

 Setting the price

 So far we covered the models used for direct purchases, subscription and library use and Amazon KDP.
-It is all beautiful and interesting, you might say, but I still don’t know how much I should sell my book for.
+It is all beautiful and interesting, you might say, but I still don’t know how much I should sell my book for: where is the ebook pricing guide you have promised?
 At this point we have to disappoint you: there is no “one size fits all” answer for this question.
 How much you charge for your book depends only on you – and on several factors which you should consider before you decide to sell it for $.99 or $10 (or $100).